 When we acknowledge this background knowledge as assets and tap into it, we create an optimal environment for learning.
 But for students of color,

-, and other underserved student populations, those assets are often overlooked and underutilized.
-As a result, we miss the chance to use them to support rigorous learning. (
+(ELLs), and other underserved student populations, those assets are often overlooked and underutilized.
+As a result, we miss the chance to use them to support rigorous learning.
+(See

-Recent work by Zaretta Hammond explains the neuroscience behind this.)
+recent work by Zaretta Hammond for the neuroscience behind this.)

 Culturally responsive teaching (CRT) helps create environments, curricula, and instructional methods that validate and reflect the diversity, identities, and experiences of all students.
 When we do that, we raise the level of academic rigor for all learners.
 It also sends the message that educators value all students and that multiculturalism is an asset.